For Quebec only.

-"You want to minimize the financial impact of death.
-With adequate life insurance, your loved ones would be able to pay your final expenses, like funeral expenses and taxes, and maintain their standard of living," says Tremblay.
-That might mean that they wouldn't have to move, your kids could continue their extracurricular activities and they could go to college or university, just as they would if you were still there.
-And with disability insurance, your income would be protected if you weren't able to work because of an illness or accident.
+“You want to minimize the financial impact of death.
+With adequate life insurance, your loved ones would be able to pay your final expenses, like funeral expenses and taxes, and maintain their standard of living,” says Tremblay.
+That might mean they wouldn’t have to move, your kids could continue their extracurricular activities and they could go to college or university, just as they would if you were still there.
+And with disability insurance, your income would be protected if you weren’t able to work because of an illness or accident.

 Get professional advice